maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

 ## Main parts (mentioned in MegawattKS' YouTube playlist)

-- "NanoVNA" (lots of different versions - mine is the 4" screen NanoVNA-F)
-- "TinySA" (some different types, but mainly different places to buy)
 - "RF Demo Kit for NanoVNA-F - by deepelec" (The green board with all the cool Smith Charts and components)
 - "NanoVNA Testboard Kit" (the little blue board the filter was built on)
 - "SMA RF DC-Block DC to 6 GHz 50 Ohm"